wintercms/docs/themes-development.md

 <a name="localization"></a>
 ## Localization

 Themes can provide backend localization keys through files placed in the **lang** subdirectory of the theme's directory.
-These localization keys are registered automatically only when interacting with the October backend and can be used for form labels just like [plugin localization](../plugin/localization)
+These localization keys are registered automatically only when interacting with the Winter backend and can be used for form labels just like [plugin localization](../plugin/localization)

-> **Note**: Translating frontend content should be handled with the [RainLab.Translate](https://octobercms.com/plugin/rainlab-translate) plugin.
+> **Note**: Translating frontend content should be handled with the [RainLab.Translate](https://wintercms.com/plugin/rainlab-translate) plugin.

 <a name="localization-file-structure"></a>
 ### Localization directory and file structure